 Last week, the United States woke up to a massive DDoS attack that took down almost half of the major sites in the country.
-Big websites like Twitter, Reddit and Amazon were badly affected and users couldn’t access them till about 7-8 hours into the day.
-This kind of attack shows how vulnerable even the biggest of players can be when it comes to such attacks from foreign land.
+Big websites like Twitter, Reddit, and Amazon were badly affected and users couldn’t access them till about 7-8 hours into the day.
+This kind of attack shows how vulnerable even the biggest of players can be when it comes to such attacks from a foreign land.

 This also means that your devices are nowhere near safe from a DDoS attack and can be affected anytime.
 Here are some tips to help you prepare and get informed beforehand, to prevent yourself from a DDoS attack.